 Last year, Jessica Martinez, director of the National Council for Occupational Safety and Health, noted that “Those who work in the gig economy are making money but missing out on other standard benefits of having jobs: health care primarily but also paid sick leave and worker’s compensation.”
 She compared their employment status to the Tinder economy: “When a temp worker is done with his or her shift, the boss swipes left and claims to have no further obligation.”

 Nearly 130 million American workers are protected by worker’s compensation, but many businesses in the gig economy like Uber and Lyft don’t provide these benefits because they classify their workers as “independent contractors.”
 This maneuver lets the company reduce labor costs since it doesn’t have to pay contractors the same level of benefits as traditional employees.
 In effect, the companies make employees – or the general public – responsible for the costs of work-related injuries.

 Yet despite these drawbacks, many workers value the flexibility of freelance employment, or simply have no other option.
 So how do they make the best of their circumstances?

 Opportunities for a vibrant social life, regular work hours — and even acceptable street fashion — are still within reach for those working from home.
 Fishbein’s tips can help you think about what building structure and schedule int your work-from-home lifestyle in a way that can improve your overall effectiveness and quality of life.

-The at Emery Reddy have represented hundreds of workers who’ve been denied their rights: contact us today to represent your case and help you receive the maximum compensation allowed under Washington law.
+The employment attorneys at Emery Reddy have represented hundreds of workers who’ve been denied their rights: contact us today to represent your case and help you receive the maximum compensation allowed under Washington law.